Skip to main content

 |

-So keep reading to understand how long can GERD last — as well as related heartburn symptoms — and what factors go into that time timeline.
+So keep reading to understand how long GERD can last — as well as related heartburn symptoms — and what factors go into that time timeline.

 What Causes Acid Reflux?

-Regurgitation, hoarse voice, heartburn, pain, and trouble swallowing food are all symptoms.
+One of the most important steps in answering “How long can acid reflux last?” is knowing the causes.
+Acid reflux, heartburn or Gastroesophageal Reflux Disease (GERD), are related and common conditions.
+Regurgitation, hoarse voice, chronic heartburn, pain, and trouble swallowing food are all symptoms.
 It’s caused because of a valve malfunction where your stomach meets your esophagus.

 Many times, GERD or acid reflux is caused because of a high hiatal hernia.
 Around 10% of bariatric patients have some kind of reflux symptoms that were overlooked during their initial bariatric surgery.
+Sometimes, it can even develop after weight loss.
+This is because of the displacement of your stomach.

 Some foods can also cause heartburn if they are high in acid, like nightshades and coffee.
+Certain lifestyle choices and conditions, such as pregnancy, can make heartburn worse, indicating a need for medical attention.

 Read More: What Foods to Eat to Help Heartburn